eduardszoecs/esmisc/README.md

 TODOS
 =============
-+ Promp for user input when more then one hit is found
++ Promp for user input when more then one hit is found.
++ Better info for user prompt.